terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 * `node_unknown_timeout`: A healthy node will be considered unhealthy and remediated if it is unreachable for longer than this timeout (seconds, defaults to 300 in the step 1 configuration).
 * `max_unhealthy_node_percentage`: Remediation will be suspended when the number of unhealthy nodes exceeds this percentage.
   (100% means that unhealthy nodes will always be remediated, while 0% means that unhealthy nodes will never be remediated).
 Defaults to 100 in the step 1 configuration.
-* `container_registry_url`: URL from where TKG clusters will fetch container images, useful for VCD appliances that are completely isolated from Internet.
+* `container_registry_url`: URL from where TKG clusters will fetch container images, useful for VCLOUD appliances that are completely isolated from Internet.
 Defaults to "projects.registry.vmware.com" in the step 1 configuration.
 * `bootstrap_vm_certificates`: Certificate(s) to allow the ephemeral VM (created during cluster creation) to authenticate with.
   For instance, when pulling images from a container registry.
 Optional in the step 1 configuration.
 * `k8s_cluster_certificates`: Certificate(s) to allow clusters to authenticate with.